Special Care in Dentistry

 Conflict of Interest and Source of Funding

 Conflict of Interest: Authors are required to disclose any possible conflict of interest.
 These include financial (for example patent, ownership, stock ownership, consultancies, speaker’s fee).
 Author’s conflict of interest (or information specifying the absence of conflicts of interest) will be published under a separate heading entitled Disclosures.
 Any support by manufacturers or suppliers of materials and equipment must be acknowledged under the Disclosures heading.
+A form provided by the Journal of Special Care in Dentistry (available by clicking the "Instructions and Forms" link in Manuscript Central) may be downloaded for use.
+This form must be received by the Editorial Office prior to final acceptance of the manuscript for publication.

 Source of Funding: Authors are required to specify the source of funding for their research when submitting a paper.
 Suppliers of materials should be named and their location (town, state/county, country) included.
 The information will be disclosed in the published article.

 The author/s may arrange to have reprints made at their cost.
 Information on how to order offprints will be sent with the electronic proof from Wiley-Blackwell.
+Print subscription and single issue sales are available from Wiley’s Print-on-Demand Partner.
+To order online click through to the ordering portal from the journal’s subscribe and renew page on Wiley Online Library.

 Most articles are published at no cost to the author, but special arrangements must be made with the editor for publishing articles containing extensive illustrative or tabular material or formulae or color prints.